AutoResearch/autora-template/tests/README.md

 ## Seeding

-Some testcases involve random numbers, including:
+Some testcases involve random numbers.
-- All neural network models including DARTS, Bayesian DARTS
-- All Tree models including BMS.

 In order to avoid the testcases from running correctly sometimes, and incorrectly other times, we seed all the relevant random number generators for those testcases.
 To accomplish this, add the following pytest fixture to the test file and include it as required in the test functions:

 ```python
 import random